mharkess/EcoSwitch/README.md

 </p>

 #### Website
-<p align="justify">All relevant details on the website's current status can be found in its corresponding [software report](https://github.com/mharkess/EcoSwitch/blob/main/EcoSwitch%20Website/README_Software_Website.md).</p>
+All relevant details on the website's current status can be found in its corresponding [software report](https://github.com/mharkess/EcoSwitch/blob/main/EcoSwitch%20Website/README_Software_Website.md).

 <p align="justify">Next steps for the website:
 - authentication checking to ensure the user is logged in before being able to access the dashboard and its other linked pages